Weighted Training for Cross-Task Learning: Experiments

-{\bf Cross-task learning paradigms.} Pre-training first pre-train the representation part on the source data and then fine-tune the whole target model on the target data.
-Joint training use both source and target data to train the shared representation model and task specific functions for both source and target tasks at the same time.
-The difference between joint training and normalized joint training lies in the initialization of task weights.
-For (weighted) joint training and (weighted) pre-training, the weights on tasks are initialized to be $\weight_t = n_t/\sum_{t'=1}^T n_{t'}$ (i.e, the weights on the loss of each example will be uniform), whereas for the (weighted) normalized joint training, the weights on tasks are initialized to be $\weight_t = 1/T$ (i.e., the weight on the loss of each example will be normalized by the sample sizes).
-Note that the loss for each task is already normalized by the sample size (see Eq. \ref{eq:representation_learning}).

 {\bf Settings for weighted training.} For scalability, in all the experiments, we approximate $g^k_t$ in Eq. \eqref{eq:task_gradient} by $-c \times \Sim(\nabla_\phi \hat\calL_0(\phi^{k+1}, f_0^{k+1}), \nabla_\phi \hat\calL_t(\phi^{k+1}, f_t^{k+1}))$, where $\Sim(\cdot, \cdot)$ denotes the cosine similarity between two vectors.
-For weighted joint training and weighted normalized joint training, we choose $c = 1$.
-For weighted pre-training, we choose the best $c$ among $[1, 10, 30, 100]$, because the cosine similarity between the pre-training tasks and the target task are small in general.
+Note that this type of approximation is common and almost necessary, such as MAML \citep{finn2017model}.
+For weighted joint training, we choose $c = 1$.
+For weighted pre-training, we choose the best $c$ among $[0.3, 1, 10, 30, 100]$, because the cosine similarity between the pre-training tasks and the target task is small in general.
 In practice, we further simplify the computation of $\nabla_\phi \hat\calL_t(\phi^{k+1}, f_t^{k+1})$ ($t = 0, 1, \hdots, T$) in Eq. \eqref{eq:task_gradient} by computing the gradient over the average loss of a randomly sampled subset of the training set instead of the average loss of the whole training set as in Eq. \eqref{eq:representation_learning}.
-In our experiments, we simply set the size of the randomly sampled subset of the training set as $64$, though larger size is more beneficial in general.
+In our experiments, we simply set the size of the randomly sampled subset of the training set as $64$, though a larger size is more beneficial in general.
 In our experiments, we choose $\eta^k = 1.0$ in the mirror descent update \eqref{eq:mirror_descent}.
-It is worthwhile to note that there is no need to tune any extra hyperparameters for weighted joint training and weighted normalized joint training, though we believe that the performance of \NAMEALG{} can be further improved by tuning extra hyper parameters, such as the constant $c$ and the learning rate $\eta^k$.
+It is worthwhile to note that there is no need to tune any extra hyperparameters for weighted joint training, though we believe that the performance of \NAMEALG{} can be further improved by tuning extra hyper parameters, such as the learning rate $\eta^k$.